Y-ME National Breast Cancer Organization: Programs

 Y-ME offered a number of programs that provided support and education for both the people diagnosed with breast cancer and their loved ones.
 These programs included the multilingual 24-hour hotline, the organization's website, as well as newsletters, brochures, and other articles.
 Y-ME also offered monthly support groups at affiliate locations and matched peer support for those diagnosed with breast cancer and their partners.
-In its effort to focus on women who did not have many financial resources, the organization offered free mammograms, wigs, and prosthetics to women without financial resources them.
+In its effort to focus on women who did not have many financial resources, the organization offered free mammograms, wigs, and prosthetics to them.

 Y-ME National Breast Cancer Organization Advocacy program worked to increase breast cancer research funding, support breast cancer related clinical studies and ensure quality health care for all.

 Events

 In 1991, Margaret Harte, a two-time breast cancer survivor, launched the Y-ME Race in Chicago (formerly known as the Walk to Empower) to serve as a symbol of hope, inspiration and support, and to provide an opportunity for individuals to make a difference in the fight against breast cancer.
 Since its inception, the Y-ME Race became a Mother's Day tradition and the largest cause-related event in Chicago.
 Eighty percent of each dollar raised benefited programs and services offered free of charge to those seeking information and support when facing breast cancer.